winnermicro/wm_iot_sdk/docs/en/component_guides/AT/PWM_AT.rst

     // change the duty cycle of the PWM waveform from the current duty value to 100 within 10 seconds AT+DRVPWMFADE=100,10000
+    // pwm channel0,1,2 output PWM waveform with duty cycle changing from the current duty value to 100 within 10 seconds AT+DRVPWMFADE=100,10000,100,10000,100,10000
+    // pwm channel1,2 output PWM waveform with duty cycle changing from the current duty value to 100 within 10 seconds AT+DRVPWMFADE=,,100,10000,100,10000
+    // pwm channel2 output PWM waveform with duty cycle changing from the current duty value to 100 within 10 seconds AT+DRVPWMFADE=,,,,100,10000